hetznercloud/hcloud-cloud-controller-manager/docs/load_balancers.md

 [pkg.go.dev](https://pkg.go.dev/github.com/hetznercloud/hcloud-cloud-controller-manager/internal/annotation#Name).
 If you have the cloud controller deployed with Private Network Support, we attach the Load Balancer to the specific network automatically.
-You can specifiy with an annotation that the Load Balancer should use the private network instead of the public network.
+You can specify with an annotation that the Load Balancer should use the private network instead of the public network.

 ## Sample Service with Networks: